Edward Jay Epstein: Early life and education

-Edward Jay Epstein was born in New York City on December 6, 1935.
+Edward Epstein was born in New York City on December 6, 1935.
 He earned a Bachelor of Arts and Master of Arts in government from Cornell University.
 One of his professors at Cornell was Vladimir Nabokov.
 In 1973, he received his PhD in government from Harvard University.

 Career

-Epstein taught courses at these universities for three years.
-While a graduate student at Cornell University in 1966, he published the book Inquest, an influential critique of the Warren Commission probe into the John F. Kennedy assassination.
-After teaching at Harvard, UCLA, and MIT, Epstein decided to pursue his writing career back in New York City.
+Epstein taught courses at Harvard University, the University of California, Los Angeles, and the Massachusetts Institute of Technology for three years.
+While a graduate student at Cornell University in 1966, he published the book Inquest: The Warren Commission and the Establishment of Truth, an influential critique of the Warren Commission probe into the John F. Kennedy assassination.
+It featured an introduction by Richard Rovere.
+After leaving teaching, Epstein decided to pursue his writing career back in New York City.

 Epstein wrote three books about the Kennedy assassination, eventually collected in The Assassination Chronicles: Inquest, Counterplot, and Legend (1992).
 His books Legend (1978) and Deception (1989) drew on interviews with retired CIA Counterintelligence Chief James Jesus Angleton, and his 1982 book The Rise and Fall of Diamonds was an exposé of the diamond industry and its economic impact in southern Africa.

 In "Have You Ever Tried to Sell a Diamond?"
 (1982), Edward Jay Epstein detailed the heavy marketing strategy used by the diamond company De Beers to turn tiny rocks of transparent crystallized carbon into highly demanded, high-priced mass market items.
 In his 1996 book Dossier: The Secret History of Armand Hammer, the author revealed, among other things, how the prolific businessman laundered money to finance espionage for the Soviets in the 1920s and 1930s.

-In 2017, Edward Jay Epstein was the subject of a documentary, Hall of Mirrors, directed by the sisters Ena and Ines Talakic and which premiered at the 55th New York Film Festival.
+In 2017, Epstein was the subject of a documentary, Hall of Mirrors, directed by the sisters Ena and Ines Talakic, and which premiered at the 55th New York Film Festival.
 This covered his most notable articles and books, including close looks at the findings of the Warren Commission, the structure of the diamond industry, the strange career of Armand Hammer, and the inner workings of big-time journalism itself.
 These were interwoven with an in-progress investigation into the circumstances around Edward Snowden's 2013 leak of classified documents, resulting in Epstein's book How America Lost Its Secrets: Edward Snowden, the Man and the Theft.